andreasmhallberg/readingnotes/Maamouri, 1998. Language Education and Human Development - Arabic Diglossia and Its Impact on the Quality of Education in the Arab Region.md

 - Dialect is rejected: 38

   > The common ideologically acceptable and politically correct attitude with regards to the place of the colloquials in Arabic diglossia is total non-accaptence of colloquial Arabic forms in most formal situations.

 - Linguistic insecurity: 42

   > The intermingling of *fushas* and colloquials in the Arab region and the lack of clear-cut linguistic marking barriers aggravate the insecurity of the young learners who seem confused by what constitutes *fusha* in the Arabic forms which surround them and what does not.

 - "The exercise of guessing the correct *iʿraab* has become a central activity in the classroom" 53

 - Recommendations:
   1. "[Pedagogy] needs to incorporate the norms and behaviours of the language community in the classroom in oder to increase immediate relevance of the learning process by connecting it to the learner’s personal experience, familiar topics and concrete real-world concerns."
 61
   2. Early colloquial Arabic reading.
 63
   3. total script visibility 65

 @diglossia
 @Arabic
-@literacy
-@pedagogy
-@linguistic-insecurity
+@language-instruction:FLA